This is one of the few meal plans that health experts worldwide consistently rank as one of the best diets.

 - To swim.

-The TLC diet consists of combining weight control, physical activity, and dietary changes to optimize heart health.
+The TLC diet combines weight control, physical activity, and dietary changes to optimize heart health.

 Heart health and other benefits